Care support worker

 What it's like

-• help with daily personal care like washing, dressing, using the toilet and eating
+helping with daily personal care like washing, dressing, using the toilet and eating

-• plan fun activities to do
+planning fun and stimulating activities for people to do

-• help people travel to and from a residential home — such as taking a young person to a local college
+helping people travel to and from a residential home — such as taking a young person to a local college

 Explore more information about this job